dmmd/instacq/README.md

 ------
 1. cp /src/main/resources/application.conf_template /src/main/resources/application.conf.
 2. edit /src/main/resources/application.conf, insert your client_id, data_dir(where you want images stored), and postgres connection info.
+3. edit log4j.properties, insert the location where Instaq should write its log
+4. initialize the database system
+5. add an instagram user to the system
+6. Build the application: $sbt assembly